-- 1. Verification and documentation of orientation.
-Each home care provider shall retain evidence in the employee record of each staff person having completed the orientation required by this section. - \bigcirc Content of the education; - \circ Who the instructor is; - \circ Date, time and duration of the program; - ☐ How learning is verified if competency is by a test what is the acceptable passing score or identify other methods for used to test competency and define what is passing; - \bigcirc Attendance roll-call identifies which attendees received credit; - Annual infection control; - Annual behavior management; - Attendees are given a copy of any training they successfully completed for their own personal records.

-2. Orientation Training of staff and supervisors to home care requirements:

-- All staff providing and supervising direct home care services must complete an orientation to home care licensing requirements and regulations before providing home care services to clients; - The orientation need only be completed once for each staff person and is not transferable to another home care provider; - Training needs to be completed before providing home care services to clients (compare hiring date with date education was completed.

-Content shall include

-- An overview of sections 144A.43 to 144A.4798; - Introduction and review of all the provider's policies and procedures related to the provision of home care services; - Handling of emergencies and use of emergency services; - Compliance with and reporting of the maltreatment of minors or vulnerable adults under sections 626.556 and 626.557; - \circ Home care bill of rights under section 144A.44;
+1. Verification and documentation of orientation.
+Each home care provider s retain evidence in the employee record of each staff person having comple orientation required by this section.
+Content of the education; Who the instructor is; Date, time and duration of the program; How learning is verified - if competency is by a test what is the ac passing score or identify other methods for used to test competence define what is passing; Attendance roll-call identifies which attendees received credit; Annual infection control; Annual behavior management; Attendees are given a copy of any training they successfully computer own personal records. y and Orientation Training of staff and supervisors to home care requirements: All staff providing and supervising direct home care services must complete an orientation to home care licensing requirements and regulations before providing home care services to clients; The orientation need only be completed once for each staff person not transferable to another home care provider; on and is Training needs to be completed before providing home care se clients (compare hiring date with date education was completed. rvices to Content shall include An overview of sections 144A.43 to 144A.4798; Introduction and review of all the provider's policies and procedur related to the provision of home care services; es ☐ ○ Handling of emergencies and use of emergency services; Compliance with and reporting of the maltreatment of minors or vulnerable adults under sections 626.556 and 626.557; O Home care bill of rights under section 144A.44 ;

-0 Handling of clients' complaints, reporting of complaints, and where to report complaints including information on the Office of Health Facility Complaints and the Common Entry Point; ○ Consumer advocacy services of the Office of Ombudsman for Long- Term Care, Office of Ombudsman for Mental Health and Developmental Disabilities, Managed Care Ombudsman at the Department of Human Services, county managed care advocates, or other relevant advocacy services; and 0 Review of the types of home care services the employee will be providing and the provider's scope of licensure.
+0 Handling of clients' complaints, reporting of complaints, and where to report complaints including information on the Office of Health Facility Complaints and the Common Entry Point; 0 Consumer advocacy services of the Office of Ombudsman for Long- Term Care, Office of Ombudsman for Mental Health and Developmental Disabilities, Managed Care Ombudsman at the Department of Human Services, county managed care advocates, or other relevant advocacy services; and 0 Review of the types of home care services the employee will be providing and the provider's scope of licensure.
 3. Orienta tion to client.
 0 Staff providing home care services must be oriented specifically to each individual client and the services to be provided; 0 This orientation may be provided in person, orally, in writing, or electronically.
-4. Training required related to Alzheimer's disease and g required related to Alzheimer's disease and other related disorders.
-0 If working with Alzheimer clients the care giver must receive training that includes a current explanation of Alzheimer's disease and related disorders; 0 Effective approaches to use to problem-solve the challenging behaviors when working with Alzheimer's or related disorders; • How to communicate with clients who have Alzheimer's or related disorders.
+4. g required related to Alzheimer's disease and other related disorders.
+If working with Alzheimer clients the care giver must receive training that includes a current explanation of Alzheimer's disease and related disorders; Effective approaches to use to problem-solve the challenging behaviors when working with Alzheimer's or related disorders; 0 How to communicate with clients who have Alzheimer's or related disorders.
 5. Require ed annual training.
 0 All staff that perform direct home care services must complete at least eight hours of annual training for each 12 months of employment.
 The training may be obtained from the home care provider or another source and must include topics relevant to the provision of home care services.
-The annual training must include: 0 Training on reporting of maltreatment of minors under section $\underline{626.556}$ and maltreatment of vulnerable adults under section $\underline{626.557}$, whichever is applicable to the services provided; 0 Review of the home care bill of rights in section 144A.44; ·
+The annual training must include: 0 Training on reporting of maltreatment of minors under section 626.556 and maltreatment of vulnerable adults under section 626.557 , whichever is applicable to the services provided; • Review of the home care bill of rights in section 144A.44 ;